Polyrific-Inc/OpenCatapult/docs/dev-guides/simple-task-provider.md

 ## 3. Let's Run
 Now we're ready to go.
-Open new Powershell window and set the path to your project folder.
-Next run the command below
+Open new command line window and set the path to your project folder.
+Next, run the command below
 ```sh
 dotnet run -- --file CodeGeneratorProviderTest.json
 ```